-In other words, you must limit your carb intake to 20 grams per day.
-You don’t have to count your calories or calculate your fat and protein intake.
+In other words, you must limit your carb intake to 30 to 45 grams per day.
+It is still important to count your macros to ensure your body goes into ketosis.
 This is a more enjoyable keto diet version that lets the dieters breathe.
 The following comparison of the original keto with the lazy keto can give you better clarity.

 Difference: Keto Vs. Lazy Keto

 As shown in the image above, the macros distribution of the original keto diet is 60-90% fat, 10-30% protein, and 5% carbs.
 But in the case of the lazy keto diet, you just have to be aware about consuming 10% carbs per day.
 You don’t need to track your protein or fat intake.
 The snack options in the original keto diet are also limited, as fruit and vegetable juices are not allowed.
-But you can consume fruit and vegetable juices in the lazy keto diet, as long as the total daily carb intake does not exceed 20 grams.
+But you can consume fruit and vegetable juices in the lazy keto diet, as long as the total daily carb intake does not exceed 20 grams and the fruits and veggies have low GI values.
 The lazy keto diet is less restrictive when compared to the original keto diet.

 Let us check a sample lazy keto diet chart in the following section.